-You can also use branded stock photos to create a cohesive brand across your website which allows your website to be identified elsewhere (my favourites come from Haute Chocolate!).
+You can also use branded stock photos to create a cohesive brand across your website which allows your website to be identified elsewhere.

 In every blog post that you create, use a selection of images that can be used for:

 The vast majority of blog post themes allow you to insert images into your blog posts and you should always take advantage of the featured image section.Use a selection of images throughout your blog post to break up text!
 Click To Tweet

 Inserting branded images into this section aids with making your blog fit-in with the rest of your freelancing website and also provides you with a way to make your articles look more aesthetically pleasing.